Learning Outcomes

 Registration at Land Registry

 The buyer’s solicitor must apply to register the transfer (and any new mortgage) at the Land Registry.
-The application must be made within the 30-working-day priority period conferred by the OS1 search (or OS2 for a sale of part).
-Required documents include:
+In registered land, title passes on registration, not on completion, so this step is critical.
+The application should be made and received by Land Registry within the 30‑working‑day priority period conferred by the OS1 search (or OS2 for a sale of part) and by 12 noon on the final day.

 Key Term: priority period